Merchant One Review

 *Rates above are for qualifying rates.
 For full rates, fees, and terms please refer to your merchant processing agreement.
 Executed merchant processing agreement overrides above fee table.

 You might be curious about how well these claims stack up against the experiences of actual merchants who’ve used Merchant One as their provider.
 Unfortunately, it appears that every claim on this chart is either downright false or only applies in certain specific situations.
-Let’s break down each claim:
+Let’s break down some of these claims:

 Other fees that Merchant One doesn’t talk about, but you can expect to have to pay, include the following: